Turkistan Islamic Party

-The Turkistan Islamic Party (TIP) which has often been confused as the East Turkestan Islamic Movement (ETIM) and other names, is a Uyghur Islamic extremist organization founded in Pakistan by Hasan Mahsum.
-Its stated goals are to establish an Islamic state in Xinjiang and the of entire Central Asia, and eventually a Caliphate The United States removed the "East Turkistan Islamic Movement (ETIM)," which had been confused as the "East Turkistan Islamic Party / Turkistan Islamic Party," from its list of Terrorist Organizations in 2020, claiming it ceased to exist.
-However, the U.S. State Department later stated that "ETIM was removed from the list because, for more than a decade, there has been no credible evidence that ETIM continues to exist as the same organization that was conducting terrorist attacks in Syria at the time of their designation."
-The U.S. State Department further stated that "Uyghur terrorists fighting in Syria and Afghanistan are members of the Turkistan Islamic Party (TIP)"and that the TIP is "a separate organization that China and others have incorrectly identified as ETIM."
+The Turkistan Islamic Party (TIP) is an Islamic, Uyghur nationalist organization founded in Pakistan by Hasan Mahsum, who relocated the organization to Afghanistan following anti-terror crackdowns by the Pakistani government.
+Its stated goal is to establish an Islamic state in Xinjiang, China (i.e. East Turkestan), and throughout the rest of Central Asia.

+The Chinese government asserts that the TIP is synonymous with the East Turkestan Islamic Movement (ETIM).
+ETIM has been described by scholars as demanding the total independence of Xinjiang and supporting or being indifferent to more radical methods driven by religious and ethnic motives.

-Influenced by the success of the Afghan mujahideen against the Soviets in the Soviet–Afghan War, the ETIP (later become known as TIP in 2001) was established in September 1997 by Hasan Mahsum in Pakistan.
-After September 11th 2001, the Chinese regime strove to include its repression of Uyghur opposition within the international dynamic of the struggle against Islamic terrorist networks.
-Their slogans contained anti-Communist rhetoric and calls for uniting Turks, indicating a movement akin to Islamic pan-Turkism historically congruent with southern Xinjiang rather than pure, radical Salafi jihadism or religious extremism.
-The revolt lasted several days and was put down by the Chinese government, which deployed significant forces to suppress the insurrection.
-The Chinese government viewed them as a jihadist movement akin to the mujahideen in Afghanistan across the border which gave birth to more radical movements such as the Party of Allah and the Islamic Movement of East Turkistan.
+Influenced by the success of the Afghan mujahideen against the Soviet Union in the Soviet–Afghan War, Mahsum established the ETIP (which changed its name to the TIP in 2001) in September 1997.
+After the September 11 attacks, the Chinese government strove to include the removal of Uyghur Islamic extremist networks in the international effort against terrorism.
+The TIP's slogans contain anti-communist rhetoric and calls for the unity of Turkic peoples, indicating a movement akin to pan-Turkism historically congruent with Southern Xinjiang rather than pure, radical Salafi jihadism or religious extremism.
+The group led a terrorist attack lasting several days which was put down by the Chinese government, which deployed significant forces to suppress the terrorist attacks.
+The Chinese government views the group as a jihadist movement akin to the mujahideen in Afghanistan across the border, which inspired groups like ETIM.

-The Syrian branch of the TIP is active in the Syrian civil war and are largely grouped in Idlib.
+The Syrian branch of the TIP was active in the Syrian civil war and were largely grouped in Idlib.
+The Syrian branch dissolved following the fall of Bashar al-Assad's regime and was incorporated into the newly formed Ministry of Defense.

 History

 Earlier groups

-Abdul Hameed, Abdul Azeez Makhdoom and Abdul Hakeem Makhdoom launched the Hizbul Islam Li-Turkestan (Islamic Party of Turkistan or Turkistan Islamic Movement) in 1940.
-They were killed, imprisoned or driven underground by the Chinese state by the late 1950s.
+Abdul Hameed (Abduhamit), Abdul Azeez Makhdoom (Abliz Mehsum) and Abdul Hakeem Makhdoom (Ablikim Mehsum) launched the Hizbul Islam Li-Turkestan (Islamic Party of Turkistan or Turkistan Islamic Movement) in 1940.
+During the 1940s through 1952, the three led the movement in a series of uprisings against local warlords and later against the Chinese Communists.
+They were killed, imprisoned or driven underground by the China by the late 1950s.
+In 1956, after the death of Abdul Hameed, the group reformed as Hizbul Islam Li-Turkistan Ash-Sharqiyah (Islamic Party of East Turkistan or East Turkistan Islamic Party) under the new leadership of Mullah Baquee and Mullah Muhammad.
+The organization led a failed uprising, leading to a decline of the organization and its activity until the late 1970s or early 1980s.
 After being set free from prison in 1979, Abdul Hakeem Makhdoom instructed Muhammad Amin Jan and other Uyghurs in his version of Islam.

+With the death Hizbul Islam Li-Turkistan Ash-Sharqiyah founder Abdul Hakeem in 1993, the movement was briefly reborn under the leadership of Hotan natives Abdurahman and Memet Tohti.